U.S. Geological Survey Manual

 B. Standard USGS methods are employed for distinct research activities that are conducted on a frequent or ongoing basis and for types of data that are produced in large quantities.
 Methods must be documented to describe the processes used and the quality -assurance procedures applied.
 When scientific reason justifies the use of alternative or experimental methods, such methods are documented (see Documentation) and the rationale for their use is clearly stated.

-C. Methods and techniques used to conduct data collection and research activities are published in information products (SM 1100.1 and SM 1100.3) that are easily accessed and available in a manner that enhances the scientific reputation of the Bureau and best serves the whole public, rather than the interest or benefit of any group or individual, exclusive of information developed through Cooperative Research and Development or Technical Assistance Agreements that may be protected from dissemination for 5 years or longer (refer SM 500.20).
-Applicable requirements for scientific work performed and information developed through other agreements with non-USGS entities must also be followed (refer to section 2.
+C. Methods and techniques used to conduct data collection and research activities are published in information products (SM 1100.1 and SM 1100.3) that are easily accessed and available in a manner that enhances the scientific reputation of the Bureau and best serves the whole public, rather than the interest or benefit of any group or individual, exclusive of information developed through Cooperative Research and Development or Technical Assistance Agreements that may be protected from dissemination for up to 5 years (refer SM 500.20).
+Applicable requirements for scientific work performed and information developed through other agreements with non-USGS entities must also be followed (refer to Section 2.
 References).

 D. The data collected and the techniques used by USGS scientists should conform to or reference national and international standards and protocols if they exist and when they are relevant and appropriate.
 For datasets of a given type, and if national or international metadata standards exist, the data are indexed with metadata that facilitates access and integration.